furixturi/ML-interview-prep/Machine Learning Interview Cheatsheet.md

 #### 3. What is a loss function?
-Name common loss functions and their use cases
+Name common loss functions and how do we choose them